demassimo/DIscord_music_bot/README.md

    A sample `discord_music_bot.service` is provided for running with `systemctl`.

 The bot exposes an HTTP control server on port `8080` by default.
+Browse to `http://localhost:8080/` for a small control page.
 Set `HTTP_CONTROL_PORT` to change the port.

 Spotify downloads require a configured `spotdl` installation and may need Spotify credentials.
 See [spotdl documentation](https://github.com/spotDL/spotify-downloader) for setup details.